Helping a Student Get Help

 Ask the student to follow up with you and let you know how it goes.
 Tell the student you don't need to know the details, but you would like to hear whether they had an appointment and whether it was helpful.

-Remember that the student's contact with the Counseling Center is confidential, so the student's counselor will not be able to give you any information without the students' explicit permission.
+Remember that the student's contact with the Counseling Center is confidential, so the student's clinician will not be able to give you any information without the students' explicit permission.